vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 The `--bridge-network` option is **mandatory** if you are deploying a VCH to vCenter Server.

 The `--bridge-network` option is **optional** if you are deploying a VCH to an ESXi host that is not managed by vCenter Server.
-In this case, if you do not specify `--bridge-network`, `vic-machine` creates a  virtual switch and a port group that each have the same name as the VCH.
+In this case, if you do not specify `--bridge-network`, `vic-machine` creates a vSphere Distributed Switch and a port group that each have the same name as the VCH.
 You can optionally specify this option to assign an existing port group for use as the bridge network for container VMs.
-You can also optionally specify this option to create a new virtual switch and port group that have a different name to the VCH.
+You can also optionally specify this option to create a new switch and port group that have a different name to the VCH.

 <pre>--bridge-network <i>port_group_name</i></pre>